MennaAbdelatif/Automotive-Control-System/README.md

 # Automotive-Control-System
-The project consists of a group of control systems and ADAS systems implemented in commercial cars.
-It consists of Remote door lock, Vehicle speed control, Accident detection &amp; Alert system, Voice and Visual Assistance.
+The project is an accident detection and live monitoring system that integrates embedded hardware, MQTT communication, a Flask backend, and a React and TypeScript dashboard